 - Import Trace Configurations

-When working with a utility network in an enterprise geodatabase, only the portal utility network owner or a portal user with the administrator role has the ability to work with all named trace configurations.
-Other portal accounts can work with only named trace configurations they create.
+When working with a utility network in an enterprise geodatabase, only the portal utility network owner or a portal user with the Administrator role can modify and delete all trace configurations.
+Other portal accounts can modify only named trace configurations they create.
 When working with a utility network in a single-user deployment, any user can modify and delete all named trace configurations in the network.

 The Delete Trace Configuration tool provides the ability to delete one or more named trace configurations from a utility network.

 Using this tool, named trace configurations are permanently deleted from a utility network.
-Deleting a named trace configuration breaks its connection with any web maps that reference it.
+Deleting a named trace configuration breaks its connection with any web maps where it is referenced.

 The Export Trace Configurations and Import Trace Configurations tools provide the ability to export and import one or more named trace configurations between geodatabases and utility networks through JSON.